Parametrized complexity of relations between multidimensional subshifts: Introduction

-where the symbol $\simeq$ indicates the existence of a topological conjugacy, and the symbol $\hookrightarrow$ indicates the existence of a topological embedding.
+Let us explain our language by means of an example.
+Let $Y$ be the fullshift $\{0,1\}^{\Z^2}$.
+By ``the problem $X\simeq Y$ on SFT inputs'' we mean the problem of, on input an SFT $X$, determining whether the relation $X\simeq Y$ holds.
+An SFT input is specified by an alphabet and a finite collection of forbidden patterns, while an effective subshift input is specified by an alphabet and a Turing machine which recursively enumerates forbidden patterns.

 One motivation for this approach is to understand the relationship between the computational difficulty of these problems, seen as properties of $Y$, and its dynamical and combinatorial properties.
-While the two-input version of each problem has a single difficulty, some choices of parameter $Y$ make the problem as difficult as possible (as the two-input version) or, conversely, make the problem easier, and we manage to describe and sometimes characterise which properties of $Y$ impact which problem.
-Strikingly, these properties vary a lot depending on the considered problem: periodicity, minimality, finiteness, being of finite type, etc. For example, we find a connection between our results on $X\simeq Y$ and the recent work \cite{amir_minimality_2025}, which links computability and minimality properties of $Y$ (see \Cref{sec:conjugacy}).
+While the two-input version of each problem has a single difficulty, some choices of parameter $Y$ make the problem as difficult as possible (as the two-input version) or, conversely, make the problem easier, and we manage to describe and sometimes characterize which properties of $Y$ impact which problem.
+Strikingly, these properties vary a lot depending on the considered problem: periodicity, minimality, finiteness, being of finite type, etc. For example, we find a connection between our results on $X\simeq Y$ and the recent work \cite{amir_minimality_2025}, which links computability and minimality properties of $Y$ (see Theorem \ref{sec:conjugacy}).
 This new finer perspective provides more information on the relationship between dynamical and computational properties of shifts.

 A second motivation to study these parametrized problems is their connection to Rice-like theorems for properties of SFTs \cite{cervelle_tilings_2004,delvenne_quasi-periodic_2004,lafitte_computability_2008,carrasco-vargas_rice_2025}, which prove that most relevant properties of SFTs are undecidable, as expressed in the well-known metaphor ``swamp of undecidability'' from \cite{lind_multi-dimensional_2004}.
-While most properties that we consider can be easily shown to be undecidable thanks to these results, we do find some nontrivial decidable problems for SFT inputs ($Y\subseteq X$ and $Y\hookrightarrow X$ for some choices of $Y$), highlighting limits of these generic Rice-type theorems.
-Providing a complete characterisation of decidable problems for SFT seems a worthy long-term goal.
+While most properties that we consider can be easily shown to be undecidable thanks to these results, we do find some nontrivial decidable problems for SFT inputs (such as $Y\subseteq X$ and $Y\hookrightarrow X$ when $Y$ is finite), highlighting limits of these generic Rice-type theorems.
+Providing a complete characterization of decidable properties for SFT seems a worthy long-term goal.